 Meta description provide extra information in search engine results page (SERP) listings.
 They don't factor directly into keyword rankings, but they can influence users to click on your listing.

 Image Alt Tag

-Search engines can't read images.
-Alt tags explain images to search engines.
-Alt tags with keywords get you found in image searches.
+Search engines can't read images without alt tags which explain them to search engines.
+Using keywords in your alt could help you get you found in image searches.